 If you are thinking of traveling to the US Virgin Islands, you’ll be happy to know that this Caribbean gem has perpetual summer weather all year-round.
 In a nutshell, that means that their magnificent beaches, with their crystal clear waters, stay pleasant and inviting throughout most of the year.
-We’ve put together a guide of the ideal times to visit the USVI to help you plan your dream vacation.
+Whether you're a remote worker looking for a long term stay or a tourist looking for a relaxing vacation, we’ve put together a guide of the ideal times to visit the USVI to help you plan your dream vacation.

-Best Time to Visit the US Virgin Islands
+When is the Best Time to Visit the US Virgin Islands?

 Weather in the US Virgin Islands